"To be human is to be infected with this phenomenon we call shame."

 2. Shame also comes to us through the fallenness of others.

-We are wounded by the sin of others and those wounds can leave us with a sense that we are not enough.
-It could have been a sense you could never satisfy or measure up to someone’s expectations for you and so you developed a sense that you are not enough.
+It could have been a sense that you could never satisfy or measure up to someone’s expectations for you and so you developed a sense that you are not enough.
 It could be that you were betrayed by friends and were left with a sense of not feeling valuable.
-We could be victims of abuse that left us with a sense of shame.
-The list could go on of how the sins of others wound us, and bring with them a lingering sense of shame.
+Some of us have endured abuse that left us carrying a deep sense of shame.
+The list of ways others’ sins impact us could go on and on, and the shame those sins bring often lingers.

 3. We live in a fallen world.